yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/manage-deployments/xcluster-replication/xcluster-replication-setup.md

 When replication is set up, YugabyteDB automatically creates the alert _XCluster Config Tables are in bad state_.
 This alert fires when:

-- there is a table schema mismatch between DR primary and replica
+- there is a table schema mismatch between Source and Target
-- tables are added or dropped from either DR primary or replica, but have not been added or dropped from the other.
+- tables are added or dropped from either Source or Target, but have not been added or dropped from the other.

 When you receive an alert, navigate to the replication configuration [Tables tab](#tables) to see the table status.